KarimHmaissi/NFTCollections/README.md

 - Create a docker image for deployment
 - Create pipeline scripts
 - Add husky pre commit/push hooks to run linting, tests and build
+- Further optimizations to the traits components.
+Use selector to prevent unnecessary rerenders